 What Kind Of Noodles?

-Egg noodles are my favorite here—they have a luxurious, silky quality that goes well with the cream-laced sauce.
+You just can’t beat the comfort of egg noodles.
+I honestly think it’s egg noodles that we have to thank for the continuous popularity of Chicken Noodle Soup, you know?
+And so, egg noodles are my favorite in this skillet dinner recipe too.
+They’re comforting, and they also have a luxurious, silky quality that goes well with the creamy sauce.
 But if you have other noodles or pasta on hand, they’ll work too.
 Even whole wheat pasta would be good.

 But if you use something other than egg noodles, check the recommended cooking time on the package and adjust the cooking time in the recipe accordingly.
 If it’s much longer than the 10 minutes that egg noodles usually take, you also might need to add a little more liquid.
 Keep your eye on it and add more liquid if it’s getting dry.

 The other main ingredient in my Beef Noodle Skillet is broccoli.
 It goes really well with the beef and the slightly creamy sauce.